susi189/storefront-backend-project/README.md

-# Storefront Backend
+# Backend for a Store - Practice project

 This project is part of the Full Stack Nanodegree Program at Udacity.
-In this project I build a backend for a store based on given [requirements](https://github.com/susi189/storefront-backend-project/blob/master/REQUIREMENTS.md).
+In this project I built a backend for a store based on given [requirements](https://github.com/susi189/storefront-backend-project/blob/master/REQUIREMENTS.md).
 Here I focus mainly on:

 - Building a RESTful API with Node.js/Express.
-- Working with Databases; here PostgreSQL.
+- Working with Databases: specifically PostgreSQL.
-- Unit testing
+- Unit testing with Jasimine and supertest

 ## Technical overview